 Be careful about comparing yourself to others at Christmas

 Unrealistic media and advertising versions of other people’s festive celebrations can make us feel less positive.
 Be realistic about your own expectations.
 Make plans for how you will spend the time over Christmas.
-Build time in for yourself to treat yourself whether it be reading a new book, going out for coffee or a meal.
+Build time in for yourself to treat yourself whether it be reading a new book, getting out for coffee or a takeaway meal.

 Participate in your local community or social groups

 Christmas can be a time of increased loneliness and isolation.
 It’s even tougher this year with restrictions in place.
 Many organisations offer support at Christmas and finding out what is available in your local area may be helpful.
 Local libraries, community centres, social media and newspapers are good sources of information online.
 Try to connect into local groups, even it’s using the internet, and try not to spend too much time alone.

 Don’t allow your normal routines to be pushed out of place.
 Try to go to your regular support groups such as SMART, NA and AA over the holiday period for support.
 You could even consider going to extra meetings.
 There are lots of online meetings taking place now every day.